Wayside

 Our Commitment

 Wayside Children’s Home is dedicated to being an outstanding care provision for young people with ASD and learning disabilities.
-By combining expert care, individualized education, and therapeutic support, we aim to provide a nurturing, structured, and empowering environment where every young person can achieve their goals and experience meaningful progress.
-Through collaborative working with young people, their families, and professional networks, we ensure that each child’s voice is heard and their potential is realized.
+By combining expert care, individualised education, and therapeutic support, we aim to provide a nurturing, structured, and empowering environment where every young person can achieve their goals and experience meaningful progress.
+Through collaborative working with young people, their families, and professional networks, we ensure that each child’s voice is heard and their potential is realised.

 accred logo 8